2021 Copa Federación de España: Knockout stage

 The knockout stage matches were played at Estadio Sergio Sánchez, in El Berrón, Siero.

 Balearic Islands tournament

 Formentera (4), Peña Deportiva (4), Platges de Calvià (5), Poblense (5) and Sant Jordi (5) joined the tournament.

 Basque Country tournament

 Leioa was directly selected by the Basque Football Federation.

 Canary Islands tournament

 Tenisca (5) and Unión Viera (5) joined the tournament.

 Cantabria tournament

 Eight teams joined the tournament.
 All matches were played at El Malecón stadium, in Torrelavega.

 Castile-La Mancha tournament

 Ten teams joined the XX Trofeo Junta de Comunidades de Castilla-La Mancha.
-Atlético Albacete, as reserve team, can not qualify for the national stage.
+Atlético Albacete, as a reserve team (of Albacete Balompié), could not qualify for the national stage.